Myofascial Release, Myo-Structural Integration, Fascia Definition

 Muscle can execute an action because it has highly contractile fibers (made of the actin-myosin cells) that, according to well-established medical science, functions similar to “ratchets” that shorten and lengthen to achieve movement.
 Fascia, on the other hand, has NO significantly contractile fiber.**

-Fascia, therefore, cannot “contract” or “shorten” in the same way, or anywhere near the degree, actin-myosin units can.
+Fascia, therefore, cannot “contract” or “shorten” in the same way, or anywhere near the DEGREE, that actin-myosin units can.

 * A structural engineer once took me to task for using the word “passive” when referring to structural components.
 From a strictly engineering point-of-view, I think I know what she meant.
 Even apparently “passive” elements have a kind of “active contribution” to the structure.
 This is where certain valid concepts or realities can get way overdone, and I think she was overdoing her point.
 I am here, however, referring to the ability of an entity to actually internally produce its own movement or action.